Top 15 Retail Sales Associate Skills to be best on the Job

 They work in general department stores, or in stores that specialize in specific types of goods.

-1. Business Awareness: Business awareness is a skill that helps retail sales associates to understand the industry they work for.
+1. Business Awareness.
+Business awareness is a skill that helps sales associates at retail stores to understand the industry they work for.
 This includes how the industry operates, products they sell, and the types of customers who buy their products.

-2. Product Knowledge: When retail sales associates stay up to date on the latest trends in the industry they work for, they will be able to bring customers to the knowledge of their brand.
+2. Product Knowledge.
+When sales associates stay up to date on the latest trends in the industry they work for, they will be able to bring customers to the knowledge of their brand.
 This will increase sales and bring in more profits.

-3. Empathy: Retail sales associates should show concern on the feelings and needs of consumers.
-They have to pay attention to people’s problems, and offer solutions as needed.
+3. Empathy.
+Associates should show concern on the feelings and needs of consumers.
+They have to pay attention to people’s problems and offer solutions as needed.
 They might not necessarily sell to the customer but this could bring in future sales and possibly more referrals.

-6. Customer Service: Customer service involves taking care of the customer in a polite and friendly manner.
-Retail sales associates must consider the importance of keeping a single customer.
+6. Customer Service.
+Customer service involves taking care of the customer in a polite and friendly manner.
+Associates must consider the importance of keeping a single customer.
 Experience in customer service is much needed by most employers, so you must do anything possible to relate cordially with customers, and place them first.

-8. Active Listening: Retail sales associates have to give full attention to what other people have to say.
+8. Active Listening.
+Retail sales associates have to give full attention to what other people have to say.
 This will make it easy to understand points being made.
-And their questions are usually appropriate and straight to the point.

-9. Communication Skills: Retail sales associates with excellent communication skills have a way they listen, talk, and even write.
+9. Communication Skills.
+Associates with excellent communication skills have a way they listen, talk, and even write.
 Sometimes, they communicate in the local dialect just to make their communication effective, and customers usually like it this way.

-10. Initiative: Sales associates must be able to take initiative on the spot as things not prepared for may happen.
-Most times, problems such as goods damaged before being paid for, or a customer or colleague being ill may arise.
-Now, the question is, how did you react to these sudden occurrences?
-And what did you learn from those experiences.
+10. Initiative.
+Sales associates must be able to take initiative on the spot as things not prepared for may happen.
+Most times, problems such as goods damaged before being paid for or a customer or colleague being ill may arise.
+Now, the question is, how would you react to such sudden occurrences?
+And what would you learn from those experiences.
 A good starter would be to make suggestions about how things could be improved.
 Who knows if your own ideas are what the company needs in that situation?

-11. Management of Personnel Resources: Good retail sales associates should be able to motivate, develop, and direct people as they work.
-He/she should also be able to identify the best people for the job.
+11. Management of Personnel Resources.
+Good sales associates should be able to motivate, develop, and direct people as they work.
+They should also be able to identify the best people for the job.
 This will ensure a high level of efficiency in the team.

-12. Critical Thinking: This has to do with the ability to evaluate the quality and suitability of products to stock, and to make recommendations to the management.
-A good sales associate use their knowledge of the retail business to assess product quality and to determine what to report to management as defective or damaged products.
+12. Critical Thinking.
+This has to do with the ability to evaluate the quality and suitability of products to stock and to make recommendations to the management.
+A good sales associate uses their knowledge of the retail business to assess product quality and to determine what to report to management as defective or damaged products.

-13. Problem Solving Skills: Problems such as customer not happy or satisfied with product, or product shortages occurring, should be handled by the sales associate, or he/she could inform their supervisors about it.
-With the ability to solve problems, the sales associate is able to call for supplies if he/she notices shortages, and also be able to call security if he/she notices suspicious movement or behavior within the store and its environs.
+13. Problem Solving Skills.
+Problems such as customer not happy or satisfied with product or product shortages occurring should be handled by the sales associate, or he/she could inform their supervisors about it.
+With the ability to solve problems, the associate is able to call for supplies if he/she notices shortages, and also is able to call security if he/she notices suspicious movement or behavior within the store and its environs.

-14. Team Work: Retail sales associates should learn to collaborate with managers, vendors and team members in order to achieve the company’s short term and long term goals.
+14. Team Work.
+Retail sales associates should learn to collaborate with managers, vendors, and other team members in order to achieve the company’s short and long term goals.

-15. Proactive: Retail sales associates don’t have to wait for a customer to call for help before offering assistance.
-They should easily notice when a customer needs to be helped, and so make a move towards helping.
+15. Proactive.
+Sales associates don’t have to wait for a customer to call for help before offering assistance.
+They should easily notice when a customer needs to be helped and so make a move towards helping.

-If you work as a sales associate in a retail store and desire to be best on your job, the above skills and qualities will help you to achieve the goal.
+If you work as a sales associate at a retail store and desire to be best on your job, the above skills and qualities will help you to achieve the goal.